Sébastien Turbot: Life

 A former journalist, Turbot worked for FRANCE 5's C dans l'air in 2003.
-In the past, he has also been Public Affairs and Communication consultant in countries such as Brazil, Djibouti and Afghanistan.
+In the past, he has also been a public affairs and communication consultant in countries such as Brazil, Djibouti and Afghanistan.

 Turbot often writes articles featured on various online media and content portals including Forbes, Entrepreneur, the Skoll World Forum, LinkedIn Pulse and the World Economic Forum's Agenda blog.